hylang/hy/docs/language/index.rst

    '(1 2 3)

 does not work.
-Instead, use angle brackets as above.)
+Instead, use square brackets as above.)

 You also have access to all the builtin types' nice methods::